anguenot/ipfix-forwarder/README.md

-`ipfix-forwarder` listens for IPFIX (RFC 5101) streams sent over UDP, parses, pre-processes, includes (VMware) vendor fields, converts to JSON and optionally can forward JSON string representation to a custom syslog destination.
+`ipfix-forwarder` listens for IPFIX (RFC 5101) streams sent over UDP, parses, pre-processes, includes extra (VMware) vendor fields, converts to JSON and optionally can forward JSON string representation to a custom syslog destination.

-It knows how to interpret and include the following vendor IPFIX fields:
+In addition to IPFX standard fields, it also knows how to interpret and include the following vendor IPFIX fields:

 1. VMware NSX
 2. VMware vSphere Distributed Switch (VDS)